baka0815/xn-resource-editor/trunk/!Readme.txt

+NOTE:
-NOTE: Currently the sources are only compilable in Delphi 2006
+Currently the sources are only compilable in Delphi 2006 or Delphi 2007

+This is how to compile them for Delphi 2006:

 To compile XNResourceEditor you need to install the prerequisites first:
 * TNTComponents: